dfuse-io/client-js/README.md

 #### Browser Example

-For the browser example to work, you need two things:
+For the browser example to work, you need to edit the `browser.html` file:

-- Either build the project locally with a `yarn build` or edit the `browser.html` and change script loading by the CDN version
-- Edit the `browser.html` file to put your own API key, there is none provided in the checked-in version of the file
+- Edit the `browser.html` file to put your own API key, search for `apiKey: "<Paste API key here!>",` in the file.

 Once this is done, simply double-click on the `browser.html` file (`open examples/reference/browser.html` on Unix/Mac system).